DamiPayne/Feature-Agglomeration-Clustering/README.md

 Matplotlib (https://github.com/matplotlib/matplotlib)

-Virtual Env (https://virtualenv.pypa.io/en/stable/) (*creating a virtual enviroment is my perferred method of installing dependencies)
+Virtual Env (https://virtualenv.pypa.io/en/stable/) (creating a virtual environment is my preferred method of installing dependencies)

 ## How to use it?

-1. Install dependecies using pi
+1. Install dependencies using pi
 2. run python.exe > `import nltk` > `nltk.download()`
+3. Download the stopwords corpus
-3. run `Cluster.py` choose the CSV file you want to cluster and the number of clusters
+4. run `Cluster.py` choose the CSV file you want to cluster and the number of clusters
-4. View results
+5. View results